miraiiii1508/typeScripst-Reactjs/outline.md

 - ComponentPropsWithRef
 - How to Pass a Component as a Prop in React

-# Ref

-# ForwardRef

-- How To Use forwardRef With Generic Components

 # Generic

+- Generic
+- Generic with forwardRef

 # Event types

 # Fetching

-# Router

 # Type vs Interface

-# JSX.IntrinsicElements - React.DetailedHTMLProps

 # Exercises